 The student version of iClicker Cloud is called iClicker Reef.
-Follow the instructions in this student guide to (1) set up an iClicker Reef account and (2) add a course to your iClicker account.
-In the Canvas PSYO 354 course, you will find an iClicker Cloud Sync link on left side course menu - you will need this link to complete step 2.
+Follow the instructions in this student guide to (a) set up an iClicker Reef account and (b) add a course to your iClicker account.
+In the Canvas PSYO 354 course, you will find an iClicker Cloud Sync link on left side of the course menu-you will need this link to complete step 2.